 HW4.
 Number and percent of participants with restrictive interventions where proper procedures were followed.
 ODP staff monitors a monthly report of all incidents where proper procedures were not followed related to the use of a restraint or restrictive intervention.
-When proper procedures have not been followed, staff responsible for employing the restraint or restrictive intervention will be retrained on the individual's restrictive intervention plan, retrained on applicable policies and procedures that address the prohibition of unallowable restraints or restrictive invention techniques, or terminated by the agency.
+In addition, the electronic incident management system generates alerts to incident management reviewers when an incident is reported that indicates that proper procedures were not followed.
+When proper procedures have not been followed, staff responsible for employing the restraint or restrictive intervention will be retrained on the individual's restrictive procedure plan, retrained on applicable policies and procedures that address the prohibition of unallowable restraints or restrictive intervention techniques, or terminated by the agency.

 HW5.
 Number and percent of participants whose identified health care needs are being addressed.
 Using the sample of waiver participants, ODP reviews monitoring conducted by the participant's Supports Coordinator.
 The ODP standardized individual monitoring tool includes questions evaluating whether identified health care needs are addressed as specified in the service plan.
 In any instance where the Supports Coordinator identifies a concern regarding addressing identified health care needs, and the issue remains unresolved, ODP will work with the SCO to resolve the situation.
-Resolution can include but is not limited to resumption of services at the required frequency, additional assessment by the current service provider, pursuit of a second opinion/consultation from an alternate provider, changes in service provider, team meetings, or changes in service schedule.
+Resolution can include but is not limited to resumption of services at the required frequency, additional assessment by the current service provider, pursuit of a second opinion/consultation from an alternate provider, changes in service provider, team meetings, or changes in service opinion/consultation from an alternate provider, changes in service provider, team meetings, or changes in service schedule.
 The SCO will provide documentation of the resolution to ODP.
 Remediation is expected to occur within 30 days of notification.